yeongsheng-tan/docker/ARCHITECTURE.md

 #### RUN: execute all startup processes

-Syntax: `start`
+Syntax: `run [ARG...]`

-`start` looks up the list of startup processes defined in the containers configuration, executes each of them in a concurrent `exec` job, and waits for them to exit before exiting.
+`run` executes the container''s entry point.
+Think of it as "double-clicking" on a container to make it do something.
+See [Run entrypoint].

-If another `start` is already running in the same container, the second call will fail.
+If another `run` is already running in the same container, the job is aborted.

 #### BUILD: execute the container''s build script